William F. Banholzer

-William F. Banholzer is an American Professor of Chemical and Biological Engineering at the University of Wisconsin-Madison.
+William F. Banholzer (born January 23, 1957) is an American Professor of Chemical and Biological Engineering at the University of Wisconsin-Madison.
 Prior to this role, he was formally a chemical engineer and Executive Vice President and Chief Technology Officer at the Dow Chemical Company.
 He is most known for his leadership of industrial R&D organizations at both Dow Chemical Company and General Electric.
 He is also known for the discovery of methods related to production of synthetic diamond.
 In particular, the synthesis methods he developed allowed the production of isotopically pure diamonds.

 He also developed high temperature coatings, including those used in stealth technology.

 In 2002, Banholzer was elected as a member into the National Academy of Engineering for breakthroughs in stealth materials and contributions to the isotope effect in solid-state physics, and for business leadership.

 Education

 Banholzer received his bachelor's in chemistry (with Math emphasis) from Marquette University in 1979 and his master's and Ph.D. in chemical engineering from the University of Illinois at Urbana–Champaign.
 His Ph.D. was granted in 1983.
 Banholzer's graduate work was with R.A.
 Masel studying fundamental interactions with implications for catalysis.
 His thesis study was "The Interaction of Nitric Oxide and Carbon Monoxide with Platinum."